About the Project

 Spring/Summer 2019

-MDOT MTA initiates the project with public outreach and creates a concept design.
+MTA initiated the project with public outreach and created a concept design.
 Click here to see the information presented at that meeting.

 Spring 2022

-MDOT MTA reintroduces the project to the public via a mailer, popup events, and a survey.
+MTA reintroduced the project to the public via a mailer, popup events, and a survey.

 Summer 2022

-MDOT MTA will develop concept designs for improvements at key locations.
+MTA developed concept designs for improvements at key locations.

 Fall 2022

-MDOT MTA will review and revise the concept plan based on comments from the public and begin to prepare final design of the corridor improvements.
+MTA reviewed and revised the concept plan based on comments from the public and began to prepare final design of the corridor improvements.

-Following the preparation of the final design, MDOT MTA will apply for funding to implement the improvements.
+Following the preparation of the final design, construction funding will be necessary for MTA to implement the improvements.

 Resources